semantic-flow/sflo/documentation/concept.mesh.resource.md

 - **[[Mesh nodes|concept.mesh.resource.node]]** are extensible namespace containers:
 - **[[Mesh elements|concept.mesh.resource.element]]** are terminal mesh resources:
   - Can be physically represented as folders or files
-    - Folder [[concept.relative-identifier]] are part of the namespace but cannot be extended beyond their own internal structure
+    - Folder [[concept.intramesh-identifier]] are part of the namespace but cannot be extended beyond their own internal structure
   - All files and folders within an element folder are considerd to be part of the parent node

 **Folder-based elements:**